 It’s late Friday at the home office.
-You’re pushing through your last tasks when your phone suddenly vibrates in your pocket: it’s an alert notification from Ruuvi Station app telling that the temperature inside your sauna has reached +75°C. It’s time to unwind and relax.
+You’re pushing through your last tasks when your phone suddenly vibrates in your pocket: it’s an alert notification from the Ruuvi Station app telling that the temperature inside your sauna has reached +75°C. It’s time to unwind and relax.

-Unique environmental challenges
+Unique environmental challenges – temperature and the beacon

 Most popular types of Finnish saunas

-A smoke sauna (savusauna) is considered as the original Finnish sauna experience, and it’s known to provide a soothing and soft heat with a light smoke aroma.
+A smoke sauna (savusauna) is considered the original Finnish sauna experience, and it’s known to provide a soothing and soft heat with a light smoke aroma.

-Public and shared saunas provide access to anyone, and it’s also one of the rare places, where stereotypically quiet and introverted Finns gather to socialise and relax.
+Public and shared saunas provide access to anyone, and it’s also one of the rare places where stereotypically quiet and introverted Finns gather to socialise and relax.

-Land of a thousand lakes…and million saunas
+Land of a thousand lakes…and million healthy saunas

-Historically sauna has been a place that provided health and hygiene, shelter and relief from the cold, where children were born, and where the deceased were washed and prepared for burial.
+Historically sauna has been a place that provided health and hygiene, shelter and relief from the cold, where children were born, and where the deceased was washed and prepared for burial.
 It’s not surprising that sauna has also found its way to Finnish folklore (Kalevala — Ilmarinen’s wedding) and art (Akseli Gallen-Kallela — In the Sauna).
-Sauna tradition is deeply rooted into the fabric of Finnish society.
+Sauna tradition is deeply rooted in the fabric of Finnish society.

-In the modern day, it has been estimated that there are over two million public and private saunas in Finland, for a population of 5.3 million.
+In the modern-day, it has been estimated that there are over two million public and private saunas in Finland, for a population of 5.3 million.

 Using a particular sensor beacon can upgrade your sauna to the next level.